SioKCronin/website/content/vision.md

 of self identification (holiobiont, chosen family, watershed, etc.).
 To reference style culture, my signature scent is a layering of multiple scents.

-My desire is to become a poet of complex emergent systems, blending my growing critical/technical/creative toolkit alongside the embodied intuitions and communal practices of care I participate in.
+My desire is to become a poet and gardener of complex emergent systems, blending my growing critical/technical/creative toolkit alongside the embodied intuitions and communal practices of care I participate in.
 That our minds are situated at particular 3D vantage points on the waves of